 3. Is “invincible” always positive?

 Mostly, yes—it conveys strength and resilience.
 However, sometimes it might imply arrogance if someone feels invincible in a negative way, like ignoring weaknesses or being overconfident.
+In those cases, pairing the idea with a concept like integrity can help show confidence that still respects limits.

 4. How is “invincible” different from “indestructible”?